mhbeals/scissorsandpaste/Individual MD Entries/1818-12-28_Caledonian Mercury_130.md

                     character and habits of the people.
 It is vain to talk of liberty while stain of tyranny so deeply infects the domestic manners of a community.
-There can be no rational liberty unless we call that liberty which gives us the privilge of torturing and oppressing our fellow creatures.
+There can be no rational liberty unless we call that liberty which gives us the privilege of torturing and oppressing our fellow creatures.
 To give an idea of the consequences of this dreadful evil of slavery, we may state, that it is a practice in Kentucky to commit delinquent slaves into the hands of the